Kenya Complete Cob Roundhouse for Mlango Farm (Ngecha)

 Tuition and Weekday Meals: 1525€ (accommodations & weekend meals extra)

-Camping with own equipment is free.
+Camping with own equipment is free (2 tents available to borrow from Host)

 Bunkbed: 6€/night